United Internet AG: Release of a capital market information | MarketScreener

-On 16 August 2019, United Internet AG purchased a total of 74,866 treasury shares as part of the share buyback program.
+In the period from August 19, 2019 up to and including August 23, 2019, United Internet AG purchased a total of 365,000 treasury shares as part of the share buyback program.
 In the announcement of 15 August 2019 as provided for in Art.
 2 sec.
 1 of the Commission Delegated Regulation (EU) 2016/1052, it was communicated that the share buyback would commence on 16 August 2019.

 Shares were bought as follows: